h2floh/GeoDistributedAzureBot/README.md

 - For waiting I used script loops together with Azure CLI commands
 - Terraform AzureRM provider still lacks some update features.
 E.g. there is a need to update only the Bot's endpoint in a subsequent Terraform execution, but this is not possible because there is no data source for Bot, so we would have to keep track of all parameters.
 In such cases we used Azure CLI for updating.
 - Terraform is very convenient if you want to destroy the environment again (demos, non frequent reoccurring tasks)
+- For real cross platform usage of PowerShell Core scripts you have to stick to unix file name/path conventions

 ## Open points and next steps

 Listing up various things from different domain/view angles:

 - Include prerequisite validation check
+- Change from LUIS CLI to API calls in order to overcome Azure Shell restriction on npm executable packages
 - Create additional documentation for all scripts and their options / deployment flow
 - Update scripts and Terraform to use remote state store based on Blob Storage
 - Extend Bot with Geo distributed Speech service